Munich air disaster: Investigation

 The crash was originally blamed on pilot error, but it was later found to have been caused by slush towards the end of the runway, slowing the aircraft and preventing safe flying speed.
 During take-off, the aircraft had reached 117 kn, but, on entering the slush, dropped to 105 kn, too slow to leave the ground, and with not enough runway to abort the take-off.
 Aircraft with tail-wheel undercarriages had not been greatly affected by slush, due to the geometry of these undercarriages in relation to the aircraft's centre of gravity, but newer types, such as the Ambassador, with nose wheel landing-gear and the main wheels behind the centre of gravity, were found to be vulnerable.

 Despite this conclusion, German airport authorities took legal action against Thain, as the one pilot who had survived the crash.
 They claimed he had taken off without clearing the wings of ice, which caused the crash, despite several witnesses stating that no ice had been seen.
 De-icing the aircraft was the captain's responsibility, while the state of the airport's runways was the responsibility of the airport authorities, among whom there was widespread ignorance of the danger of slush on runways for aircraft such as the Ambassador.

 The basis of the German authorities' case relied on the icy condition of the wings hours after the crash and a photograph of the aircraft (published in several newspapers) taken shortly before take-off, that appeared to show snow on the upper wing surfaces.
 When the original negative was examined, no snow or ice could be seen, the "snow" in the original having been due to the sun reflecting off the wings, which was clarified when examining the negative rather than the published pictures which had been produced from a copy negative.

-The witnesses were not called to the German inquiry and proceedings against Thain dragged on until 1969, when he was finally cleared of any responsibility for the crash.
-As the official cause, British authorities recorded a build-up of melting snow on the runway which prevented the plane from reaching the required take-off speed.
-Thain, having been dismissed by BEA shortly after the accident and never re-engaged, retired and returned to run his poultry farm in Berkshire.
-He died of a heart attack at age 53 in August 1975.
+The witnesses were not called to the German inquiry, and proceedings against Thain dragged on until 1969, when he was finally cleared of any responsibility for the crash.
+As the official cause, British authorities recorded a build-up of melting snow on the runway, which prevented the plane from reaching the required take-off speed.
+Thain, having been dismissed by BEA on February 1961 and never re-engaged, retired and returned to run his poultry farm in Berkshire.
+He died of a heart attack at age 53, in August 1975.